cloudevents/spec/languages/README.md

 There are two categories of roles:

 1. **Translator.** This is anyone who participates in the translation of any CloudEvents documents.
-One becomes a formal translator once a Pull Request(PR) of his/her translation is merged.
+One becomes a formal translator once a Pull Request (PR) of their translation is merged.

 2. **Reviewer.** A reviewer is responsible for checking new translation, ensuring translation up to date as English version changed and answering related issues.